-How many people need to take part in a usability test?
-That depends on the nature of the research being conducted.
-We found that with five participants in typical qualitative usability research of a single user group, we were able to discover the vast majority of the most prevalent problems with the product.
+How many users should take part in a usability study?
+That is dependant on the specifics of the study being undertaken.
+Regular qualitative usability testing with a single user group indicated that five people were sufficient to identify the great majority of the most pervasive issues with the product.

 Remote vs. In-Person Testing

 When compared to in-person user testing, remote testing saves a lot of money and is therefore often used.
 The usability testing can be conducted remotely, both moderated and unmoderated.

 Virtual usability testing with a moderator is very similar to in-person research.
 The facilitator maintains contact and provides the participant tasks to complete.
 However, the classroom and the school are not in the same location.
 Moderated tests are typically given via screen-sharing software like Skype or GoToMeeting.